 Insurance companies develop and maintain dozens if not hundreds of apps serving customers, offering loyalty programs, onboarding agents and keeping complex marketing funnels flowing with contracts.
 Bad test data can lead to serious flaws, however, production data is off-limits to test engineers both in-house and off-shore.
 Realistic, production-like synthetic test data can fill the gap and provide a quick and high-quality alternative to manually generated mock data and to unsafe production data.

-How to make AI happen in insurance companies in four steps
+How to make AI happen in insurance companies in five steps

 1. Build lighthouse projects